 Maja Kluger Dionigi is Senior Researcher at Think Tank EUROPA.
-Her work focuses on British-EU politics, lobbying in the EU, and political accountability in post-crisis EU economic governance.
-She also regularly comments on European developments in the media.
+Her work focuses on the European Parliament, British-EU politics, lobbying in the EU, and political accountability in post-crisis EU economic governance.
+She regularly comments on European developments in the media.

 She obtained her undergraduate and graduate degrees in political science from Aarhus University and the University of Sussex and holds a PhD in Government from the LSE.
 Before joining the think tank, she was a Fellow in Public Policy and Administration at the LSE, where she taught political science courses.
 Maja has also worked at the Centre for European Policy Studies and the Danish Institute for International Studies.

-She has published in numerous peer-reviewed journals on lobbying in the European Parliament, British diplomacy in the EU, and the role of national parliaments in the EU.
-Her book published by Palgrave MacMillan "Lobbying in the European Parliament: The Battle for Influence" is forthcoming in 2017.
+She has published in numerous high-ranking, peer-reviewed journals on the European Parliament’s oversight powers in economic governance, lobbying in the EU, British EU-diplomacy, and the role of national parliaments in the EU.
+Her book published by Palgrave MacMillan "Lobbying in the European Parliament: The Battle for Influence” came out in 2017.

 Articles and publications by this employee